taq/traquitana/README.md

 	- ignore: it will just send the files that had changed on less than the number of hours configured here
 	- server: the webserver running on the server. ex: passenger
 	- list: the list of file patterns searched to send to the server
+    - branches: optional, will check if your Git current branch is allowed on the branches listed here (comma separated), preventing from deploying from a wrong branch

 	On the list can have two elements by row, like: